fastify/fastify/docs/Routes.md

   reply.send(processed)
 })
 ```
+**Warning:**
-**Warning:** If you use `return` and `reply.send` at the same time, the first one that happens takes precedence, the second value will be discarded, a *warn* log will also be emitted if the value is not `undefined`.
+* If you use `return` and `reply.send` at the same time, the first one that happens takes precedence, the second value will be discarded, a *warn* log will also be emitted because you tried to send a response twice.
+* You can't return `undefined`.
+For more details read [promise-resolution](#promise-resolution).

+<a name="promise-resolution"></a>
+### Promise resolution

+If you use `async/await` or return a promise inside your handler you should be aware of a special behaviour which is necessary to support the callback and promise control-flow.
+If you resolve the handler's promise with `undefined`, it will be ignored causing the request to hang and an *error* log to be emitted.

+1. If you want to use `async/await` or promises but respond a value with `reply.send`:
+    - **Don't** `return` any value.
+    - **Don't** forget to call `reply.send`.
+2. If you want to use `async/await` or promises:
+    - **Don't** use `reply.send`.
+    - **Don't** return `undefined`.

+In this way, we can support both `callback-style` and `async-await`, with the minimum trade-off.
+In spite of so much freedom we highly recommend to go with only one style because error handling should be handled in a consistent way within your application.

+**Notice**: Every async function returns a promise by itself.

 <a name="route-prefixing"></a>
 ### Route Prefixing